2030 Movement Strategy

 Supporting the Community

-As per Neuron, a N3 e-scooter saves approximately 160g of CO2 emissions when compared to a motor vehicle.
+As per our Micromobility provider, their 3rd generation e-scooter saves approximately 160g of CO2 emissions when compared to a motor vehicle.
 Based on the 450,000km of car journeys replaced by the e-scooter trial in 2020, this is the equivalent of 72 tonnes of CO2 emissions.

 Based on the surveys conducted by the operator, about 56% of e-scooter rides have replaced those that would have been made by passenger vehicle.
 Based on the 1.3M km travelled by e-mobility riders, and the average diesel car emissions rate of 160g CO2-eq p-km-1, This amounts to 125 tonnes of CO2 emissions in 2021.